openssl/general-policies/policies/committer-policy.md

 we ask that you address all comments, even if you already have the necessary approvals.

-If you have trouble finding consensus on a difficult review, reach out to the OTC at `otc@openssl.org` (private, moderated) or the project at `openssl-project@openssl.org` (public, moderated).
-On GitHub, you can reach the OMC members with `@openssl/omc`, OTC members with `@openssl/otc`, or committers with `@openssl/committers`.
+On GitHub, you can reach the committers with `@openssl/committers`.

 ## Commit workflow